Ready. Set. Wait.

 - Schedule sessions when you can have some quiet time.
 Read, review, and drill down into the nitty-gritty.

-- Read your notes and especially your class summary for 30 minutes or so before bed every night.
+- Read your notes and especially Key Concepts for 30 minutes or so before bed every night.
 “Be faithful to this activity,” says Howard Kaplan, Knopman Marks faculty.
 “It will create a mental boost and alert your system that it’s all hands on deck.”

 - Focus on full exams with careful review of anything you missed.
 Be sure to take the benchmark exam starting two to three days before your exam date.